AnimatedLEDStrip/animatedledstrip.github.io/core/new-animations.md

 ### Animation Utility Functions

 There are a multitude of functions available to simplify the creation of new animations.
-See [Animation Utils](core/animation-utils/animation-utils) and [Pixel Grouping](core/animation-utils/pixel-grouping) for more details.
+See [Animation Utils](/core/animation-utils/animation-utils) and [Pixel Grouping](/core/animation-utils/pixel-grouping) for more details.

 ## Animation Groups

 An Animation Group is a list of animations that can be run one after the other.
-The difference between an animation group like [Sorting Animations](Sorting-Animations) and a defined animation like [Cat Toy](Cat-Toy) is that the former is simply a list of animation names that can be run one after the other, while the latter has a lambda defined that performs calculations and runs specific animations at specific times and places.
+The difference between an animation group like [Sorting](/animations/Sorting) and a defined animation like [Cat Toy](/animations/Cat-Toy) is that the former is simply a list of animation names that can be run one after the other, while the latter has a lambda defined that performs calculations and runs specific animations at specific times and places.

 An animation group can come in one of two types, ordered or randomized.
-This is determined by the `GroupType`.
+This is determined by the [`GroupType`](https://animatedledstrip.github.io/AnimatedLEDStrip/animatedledstrip-core/animatedledstrip.animations.groups/-group-type/index.html).

-An animation group is created by creating a `NewAnimationGroupInfo` that contains information about the group, the `GroupType`, and the list of animations.
+An animation group is created by creating a [`NewAnimationGroupInfo`](https://animatedledstrip.github.io/AnimatedLEDStrip/animatedledstrip-core/animatedledstrip.animations.groups/-animation-group/-new-animation-group-info/index.html) that contains information about the group, the `GroupType`, and the list of animations.
 When the animation group is prepared, it will take all the parameters that are requested by the animations listed and add them to its own requested parameters, with suffixes denoting which parameters are used by which animation.
 It also adds `postAnimationDelay` and `animationDuration` parameters for each animation.
 It can also have its own parameters in addition to those of the listed animations.